 We used to have them ride the bus, but now we take them to school, which is about 2 minutes (no exaggeration) from our house.
 Either way is fine with me because it’s so close.

-Once I have finished the preschool drop-off, I try to workout for 45 minutes and then come home to get some work done, clean, or use this time to run errands- like a trip to the grocery store.
+Once I have finished the school drop-off, I try to work out for 45 minutes and then come home to get some work done, clean, or use this time to run errands- like a trip to the grocery store.

 Tip- I try to order my groceries online to Walmart or Harris Teeter so I can just swing by & pick them up in the morning.